This post may contain affiliate links. Please read my disclosure policy.

 Adjust the oven rack to the lower-middle position and preheat the oven to 350 degrees F.

-Make an aluminum foil or parchment sling for a 13×9-inch baking pan.
+Make an aluminum foil or parchment paper sling for a 13×9-inch baking pan.
 Generously coat the foil with vegetable cooking spray.
 Set aside.

 2. Next whisk together the wet ingredients